rjzealley/mandelbrot_clue/README.md

 # mandelbrot_clue
-An implementation of the Mandelbrot Set Fractal using MicroPython on Adafruit Clue
+An implementation of the Mandelbrot Set Fractal using MicroPython on Adafruit Clue.